The Parkland School Deputy Told Officers To Stay Away From The Building Where The Shooting Was Taking Place

 2:23 p.m.: Peterson leaves his post at the administration building and heads straight toward building 12, alerting the Broward County Sheriff of "possible shots fired" at that exact location.

-He then parks himself at the corner of the building for the rest of the afternoon, video shows, calling for more units, repeatedly warning of shots fired, and notifying arriving back-up officers to "get the school locked down, gentlemen."
+At that minute, he parks himself at the corner of the building for the rest of the afternoon, video shows, calling for more units, repeatedly warning of shots fired, and notifying arriving back-up officers to "get the school locked down, gentlemen."

+2:24 p.m.: Two Broward County deputies state that they are "shutting down" the west and east side entrances of the campus.
+Two others say they are heading that way.

 2:27 p.m.: Peterson warns his fellow officers to stay away from the scene while video shows Cruz at the same minute running down a stairwell and fleeing the building.

-"Stay at least 500 feet away at this point," Peterson said, just five seconds after Cruz dropped his AR-15 rifle in the third floor stairwell and made his way outside.
+"Stay at least 500 feet away at this point," Peterson says, just five seconds after Cruz drops his AR-15 rifle in the third-floor stairwell and makes his way outside.

-Heeding Peterson's command, the dispatcher told deputies to "stay away from 12 and 1300 building."
+Heeding Peterson's command, the dispatcher tells deputies to "stay away from 12 and 1300 building."

 These actions, as well as those of the other deputies who arrived on scene minutes after the shooting began, appear to violate the sheriff's active shooter policy, which advises deputies to engage an active shooter and eliminate the threat.